openhab/website/blog/2019-06-06-why-should-we-be-present-at-events.md

 previewimage: /uploads/190606_why_be_present.jpg
 tags:
   - news
 excerpt: >-
-  My call to action for our community: Keep in mind (at every occasion) that we have marketing goals.
+  "My call to action for our community: Keep in mind (at every occasion) that we have marketing goals.
 Let's turn interested people into amateurs and turn amateurs into community members.
-Let's grow the community!
+Let's grow the community!"
 ---
 My call to action for our community: Keep in mind (at every occasion) that we have marketing goals.
 Let's turn interested people into amateurs and turn amateurs into community members.
 Let's grow the community!